 A Red Team will perform all or some of the following:

-In addition to those, a Red Team might use custom tools and techniques to breach company defenses.
+In addition, a Red Team might use custom tools and techniques to breach company defenses.

 At the end of an exercise, the Red Team will produce a report describing the techniques utilized and the penetration results.
 This report should also include recommendations on how to remediate identified issues and gaps in security.